Adapting to Change: A Comparison of Continual and Transfer Learning for Modeling Building Thermal Dynamics under Concept Drifts: Methodology

 We evaluate the updated model $f_n (.)$ using the test set, shown in blue in Figure \ref{fig:setup}.
 The test set represents the unseen data in the consecutive order of the current update period $x_n$.
 This is the period the new model would operate on in a real-world application.
 As the model is only updated after a full updating period, the testing period is set to match this duration.
 For the upcoming experiments, we analyze the evolution of the test error for each proposed method over time during building operation.

-To evaluate the performance, we use three error metrics: the root mean square error (RMSE), the mean absolute scaled error (MASE), and the relative RMSE improvement (RRI): where n is the number of training examples, h the horizon, $T_{in}$ the true temperature value, and $\hat{T}_{in}$ the predicted value.
-The RMSE penalizes large errors more strongly and expresses the error in degrees Celsius.
+To evaluate the performance, we use five error metrics: the mean absolute error (MAE), the coefficient of determination (R²), the root mean square error (RMSE), the mean absolute scaled error (MASE), and the relative RMSE improvement (RRI):

+where n is the number of training examples, h the horizon, $T_{in}$ the true temperature value, $\bar{T}_{in}$ the mean of the true temperatures, and $\hat{T}_{in}$ the predicted value.
+The MAE reports the average absolute difference between the predicted and observed temperature in degrees Celsius.
+The R² indicates how well the model explains the variance in the data, with values close to 1 denoting a better fit.
+The RMSE penalizes large errors more strongly compared to MAE.
 The MASE is a scaled metric that compares a model's performance to a naive predictor.
 The naive predictor uses the last observed output as a constant forecast over the entire horizon.
 Thereby, the metric provides some insight into the difficulty of the prediction task.
 An MASE value below 1 indicates that the model outperforms the naive predictor.
 The RRI provides a relative improvement regarding a benchmarking method.
 We consider initial fine-tuning (IFT) as the benchmark, as explained in Section \ref{ch:CL}.

 For model training, we used an AIME T600 workstation\footnote{With NVIDIA RTX A6000 GPU (48 GB), Threadripper Pro 5995WX CPU (64 cores, 2.7 / 4.5 GHz), 512 GB RAM.}.
 The methods allocated around 2--3 GB of GPU memory.
 We observed differences in computational and memory costs for each method.
 A detailed discussion of the computational requirements is provided in Section \ref{ch:compute}.
 The code for all of the proposed methods is available on GitHub \cite{CLGit}.